zooba/PTVS-wiki/Python-Environments.md

 One common situation where pip will fail to install a package is when the package include source code for native components (`*.pyd` files).
 Without the required version of Visual Studio installed (typically VS 2008 for Python versions earlier than 3.3), pip will not be able to compile these components.
-The error message displayed in this situation is `error: Unable to find vcvarsall.bat.` easy_install is often able to download pre-compiled binaries.
+The error message displayed in this situation is `error: Unable to find vcvarsall.bat.` `easy_install` is often able to download pre-compiled binaries, and you can download a suitable compiler for older versions of Python from [http://aka.ms/VCPython27](http://aka.ms/VCPython27).

 ![Installed Python packages](Images/InstalledPackages.png)